renniercaroline-prog/Investigating-Emotional-Markets/ReadMe.md

 This research project explores the relationship between emotional sentiment and financial market behavior, with a particular focus on retail investor activity.
 As retail investors now constitute approximately one-third of market activity (World Economic Forum), understanding the emotional drivers behind their investment decisions has become increasingly important for predicting market movements.

 The project leverages natural language processing (NLP) to analyze emotions expressed in retail investor discussions on Reddit.
-Using Google's GoEmotions model, we classified text into 27 distinct emotional categories (spanning positive, negative, and ambiguous emotions), with each emotion assigned a probability score from 0 to 1.
+Using Google's GoEmotions model, I classified text into 27 distinct emotional categories (spanning positive, negative, and ambiguous emotions), with each emotion assigned a probability score from 0 to 1.
 This fine-grained emotional analysis goes far beyond traditional positive/negative sentiment analysis, enabling us to identify nuanced patterns that precede significant market events.

 ---